mraduldubey/webpage2kindle/README.md

 <li><b>./webpage2kindle 'The_URL_Goes_Here' 'Filename_With_which_You_Want_to_save_webpage_in_kindle'</b></li>
 <b>OR</b>
 <li> <b>python webpage2kindle 'The_URL_Goes_Here' 'Filename_With_which_You_Want_to_save_webpage_in_kindle'</b></li>
 <li> You will be prompted to enter your gmail password.
+The script has been updated to avoid 'over the shoulder' attack.
 Don't worry it will not be saved on the disk.</li>
 </ul>

 <b>Eg:</b>